CollinHeist/TitleCardMaker/README.md

 For invocation and configuration details, read [here](https://github.com/CollinHeist/TitleCardMaker/wiki/Running-the-TitleCardMaker).

-> If you have trouble getting the Maker working, or have a problem, [create an issue on GitHub](https://github.com/CollinHeist/TitleCardMaker/issues/new)!
+> If you have trouble getting the Maker working, or have a problem, [create an issue on GitHub](https://github.com/CollinHeist/TitleCardMaker/issues/new), or [join the Discord](https://discord.gg/bJ3bHtw8wH) for help.

 ## Examples
 Below are some examples of each style of title card that can be created automatically by the TitleCardMaker: